commitdev/zero-backend-go/templates/README.md

 this is setup using the script [scripts/stripe-example-setup.sh](scripts/stripe-example-setup.sh)

 ### Deployment
-The deployment only requires the environment variables
+The deployment only requires the environment variables:
 - STRIPE_API_SECRET_KEY (created in AWS secret then deployed via Kubernetes Secret)
 - FRONTEND_URL (used for sending user back to frontend upon checkouts)
 - BACKEND_URL (used for redirects after checkout and webhooks)